LuanaMarrocco-zz/BASIC/README.md

 This repository contains the code for the paper:

 L. Marrocco, E. Castello Ferrer, A. Bucchiarone, A. Grignard, L. Alonso, K. Larson, and A. ‘Sandy’ Pentland, 2019.
-BASIC: towards a Blockchained Agent-basedSImulator for Cities.
+BASIC: towards a Blockchained Agent-based SImulator for Cities.

 This paper aims to present a tool that combines an agent-based simulator with the blockchain Ethereum.
 This repository contains 3 parts: